rackerlabs/support-how-to/content/how-to/cloud-servers/grep-basics/index.md

 #### With sed

-Just like `grep`, `sed` has many uses, but primarily you use this command to search for and replace specified content.
+Like `grep`, `sed` has many uses, but you primarily use this command to search for and replace specified content.
 Here are some basic examples of how to single out specific lines: